What you should know

 - Dye may be used during your procedure.
-Tell your caregiver if you have ever had an allergic reaction to contrast dye.
+Tell your healthcare provider if you have ever had an allergic reaction to contrast dye.

-- Tell your caregiver if you have had a bronchoscopy before and when it was done.
+- Tell your healthcare provider if you have had a bronchoscopy before and when it was done.

 - You may need blood tests, imaging tests, or pulmonary function tests.
 Write down the date, time, and location of each test.